rovale/Innoexp4/docs/Tasks.md

 - [ ] Get a ladder to look under the ceiling. *Ronald knows where to get it.*
 - [ ] Bring tools right away, since your there.
-- [ ] Make a simple blueprint of the restaurant.
+- [ ] Make a simple blueprint of the restaurant. *We got a measuring tape.*
+  - [ ] Two versions
+    - [ ] Above ceiling level.
+    - [ ] Below ceiling level.
   - [ ] Identify important places. - *Examples: doors, power outlets, tvs, etc*
-  - [ ] Extend this blueprint with the locations of our things and sensors.
+  - [ ] Later: extend this blueprint with the locations of our things and sensors.

 ## Task: Get cables and extension cords